Imperial Sea to Sahara

 we don't have anything planned in Casablanca for the evening our return,

-so relax, enjoy the pool and the fabulous ambience of your luxury hotel before your departure tomorrow
+so relax, enjoy the pool and the amenities of your luxury hotel before your departure tomorrow.

 I very much look forward to travelling to Morocco as soon as possible,

-so if you have any questions before the tour planned for 2021,
+so if you have any questions about the 2022 tour, or Morocco in general

-please don't hesitate to be I touch with me, I'd love to hear from you
+please don't hesitate to be in touch with me, I'd love to hear from you.